 7.12 The card processing networks require that Merchant and Toast comply with all Applicable Law and Rules.
 Significant portions of such Rules are made available to the public at usa.visa.com and www.mastercard.com.
 Toast may modify this Agreement to comply with, and as a result of, amendments to Applicable Law or the Rules.
 Applicable Law and Rules may prohibit or impose conditions on Merchant assessing a surcharge for the use of a Card in connection with any transaction.
 Customer agrees to pay all such surcharges.

-7.13 Customer agrees that Toast is permitted to contact and share information, documents instruments related to or about Merchant and any Orders, and the Bank Account with Merchant’s bank or financial institution.
+7.13 Customer agrees that Toast is permitted to contact and share information, documents instruments related to or about Merchant and any Orders, and the Bank Account with Merchant’s bank or financial institution, as well as the applicable Card issuing banks.
 This includes sharing information (a) about Merchant’s transactions for regulatory or compliance purposes, (b) for use in connection with the management and maintenance of the Services, (c) to create and update their customer records about Merchant and to assist them in better serving Merchant, (d) to conduct Toast's risk management process, and (e) for use in connection with a Merchant’s related financing, lending or rental agreement, if applicable.